CENTURI PhD program

 - Contact a CENTURI scientist to propose an interdisciplinary PhD project, fitting the objectives of the call

-Selected candidates will be invited in Marseille for an interview by an ad hoc selection committee as well as meetings with group leaders from the CENTURI community who have proposed a project during the call.
+Selected candidates will be invited for an interview by an ad hoc selection committee as well as meetings with group leaders from the CENTURI community who have proposed a project during the call.

 Selected candidates are expected to start their PhD between October and December of the same year.